chenxofhit/scholar-ws/README.md

 mvn spring-boot:run
 ```

-if everything is ok,  click http://localhost:8080/index to rush !
+if everything is ok,  click http://localhost:8080/index to explore !

 ##### Contact: